codecentric/cxf-spring-boot-starter-maven-plugin/README.md

 * made the plugin Eclipse m2e compatible (see [stackoverflow:eclipse-m2e-lifecycle] and [https://wiki.eclipse.org/M2E_compatible_maven_plugins](https://wiki.eclipse.org/M2E_compatible_maven_plugins), so no Plugin execution not covered by lifecycle configuration”-Error should accur anymore
 * non-absolute paths will be generated into @WebService and @WebServiceClient-Classes (so that one can initialize the Apache CXF endpoint 100% contract-first)
+* use jaxws:wsimport-test for testrun

 ### Todos

-* use jaxws:wsimport-test for testrun
+* nothing here atm

 [cxf-spring-boot-starter]:https://github.com/codecentric/cxf-spring-boot-starter